CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

 The simulation code can be found in ``Demos/CompuCellPythonTutorial/ElongatedCellsTutorial/Tutorial_09``

-In terms of XML modification, we only need to add a one-liner that enavbles ExternalPotential plugin that simulates external force:
+In terms of XML modification, we only need to add a one-liner that enables ExternalPotential plugin that simulates external force:

 .. code-block:: XML